Ellen Allien

-Ellen Fraatz, known professionally as Ellen Allien, is a German electronic musician, music producer, and the founder of BPitch Control music label.
+Ellen Fraatz, known professionally as Ellen Allien, is a Berlin-based German electronic musician, music producer, and the founder of BPitch Control music label.
 Her album Stadtkind was dedicated to the city of Berlin, and she cites the culture of reunified Berlin as one of the main inspirations for her music.
 She sings in both German and English.
-Her music is best described as a blend of IDM and Techno music, which is dance-floor oriented and has noticeable experimental elements.
-She lives in Berlin and calls it the "best city in the world."
+Her music is best described as a blend of IDM and techno music, which is dance-floor oriented and has noticeable experimental elements.

 Career

 Ellen Allien was born and grew up in West Berlin.
 During 1989, she lived in London where she first came into contact with electronic music.
 When she later returned to Berlin, electronic music had become increasingly popular in Germany.
 In 1992, she became resident DJ at the Bunker, Tresor, and E-Werk.
 She started her own show on the Berlin radio station Kiss FM and created her own record label, calling them both "Braincandy".
 Due to problems with distribution, she gave the Braincandy label up in 1997 and instead began organizing parties with the name, "Pitch Control".